Mom’s Emergency Sauce Recipe Substitutions and Cooking Tips for:

 Milk, Buttermilk, Cream, Cornstarch & Arrowroot

-Suddenly discovering you don’t have an important ingredient is no fun when you are in the middle of cooking your favorite recipe.
+Suddenly discovering you don’t have an important ingredient is no fun when you are in the middle of cooking your favorite sauce recipe.
 Neither is running out to the store at midnight.
 If you are missing an ingredient knowing its “equivalent” or substitution can help to save the day.

 Adapting recipes from antique cookbooks can also cause confusion.
 What is arrowroot and must I consult a wizard?